-Colombia has a lot of great artists, including painters and writers.
+Colombia has a lot of great artists.
 I’m always curious and love to get inspired by art around the world.
 It’s a great way to understand a country and its culture.
-In this article I’m listing some of the most remarkable and famous artists, coming from Colombia.
-And especially where you can find their work.
+In this article I’m listing some of the most remarkable and famous artists, coming from Colombia, including Colombian painters, writers and sculptors and I’m telling you where you can find their work throughout the country.

 1. Fernando Botero | Artists from Colombia